Crispy Quinoa Salad with Peanut Dressing

 A vibrant and satisfying salad featuring irresistibly crispy baked quinoa, fresh vegetables, and protein-packed edamame.
 A creamy, savory-sweet peanut dressing ties everything together for a delightful crunch in every bite.

 This easy quinoa, salad recipe comes together in about 55 minutes and serves 3.
 It's perfect for all-year cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our fresh cucumber and beetroot salad next.

 Prep